Visualizing testing

 Number of random antibody tests per day

-Note: individual that have already been tested positive will never be tested again.
-Casualty are also automatically identified.
+Note: individuals who have already tested positive will never be tested again.
+Casualties are also automatically identified.

 Disease parameters